-Article III - Board of Directors
+Article III: Board of Directors

 - 1. The Board is responsible for the overall policy and direction of the Club as well as management of day-to-day operations of the Club.
 To include but not limited to: - a.
 Shall vote on all new game rules and rule changes passed by the Senate. - b.
-Shall have all the rights and responsibilities mandated and authorized by the statutes of the State of Maryland provided for a Board of Directors.
+Shall have all the rights and responsibilities mandated and authorized by the statutes of the State of Maryland provided for a Board of Directors. - c.
+Responsible for maintaining all rule books, writing and maintaining all policy and procedure documents, and ensuring these are made available to Players.